-Employee engagement is always important to us, and improving our employee engagement with a remote, inperson and hybrid workforce remained a strategic imperative for us in 2023.
-Throughout the year, we committed to employ initiatives and communications to build close connections between our employees and the company mission, vision, and values.
-Our values define the behaviors of our existing employees, and the new hires that we welcomed to our organization during 2023:
+Employee engagement is always important to us, and improving our employee engagement with a remote, inperson and hybrid workforce remained a strategic imperative for us in 2024.
+We are committed to maintaining a flexible working environment for our employees, however, this requires an intentional focus to build communications and connections in the workplace.
+Throughout the year, we employed initiatives and communications to attach our employees to our company mission, vision, and values.
+Our values define the behaviors of our existing employees, and the new hires that we welcomed to our organization during 2024:

-- Customer Inspired emphasizes how we put the customer first while we use our talents, passion, empathy, and hard work to build technology solutions for the unmet needs of our customers. - Game-Changing Innovation affects everything we do from how we think, design, and manufacture advanced technology that makes a difference. - Learn Fast highlights our respect for the process of discovery and supports intelligent risk-taking knowing that all outcomes are learning opportunities to iterate and improve.

-- Thrive Together reflects the deep respect and trust in the diversity of our backgrounds, knowledge, skills, ideas and capabilities and our belief in each other and our partners to drive success. - Get It Done represents working with a sense of urgency to go above and beyond to get the job done right through quality, compliance, and timeliness.
+- Customer Inspired emphasizes how we put the customer first while we use our talents, passion, empathy, and hard work to build technology solutions for the unmet needs of our customers. - Game-Changing Innovation affects everything we do from how we think, design, and manufacture advanced technology that makes a difference. - Learn Fast highlights our respect for the process of discovery and supports intelligent risk-taking knowing that all outcomes are learning opportunities to iterate and improve. - Thrive Together reflects the deep respect and trust in the diversity of our backgrounds, knowledge, skills, ideas and capabilities and our belief in each other and our partners to drive success. - Get It Done represents working with a sense of urgency to go above and beyond to get the job done right through quality, compliance, and timeliness.

 We utilize a human resource software which collects weekly employee feedback on work experience, culture, communications, interaction with their managers and other topics enabling us to react and address real time feedback.
+This software is an excellent tool to help monitor our culture at the organizational level, as well as the individual manager level.
+This feedback allows us to evaluate our initiatives and the reactions of our employees to successes and challenges in the organization.
+We leverage this platform to distribute surveys on specific topics, which demonstrates our commitment to hearing the voice of our employees and creating an inclusive environment.
 This software also provides opportunities for peer-to-peer recognition and valuable insights for managers to better lead their teams.
-We also conduct company calls twice per month to update all employees on progress towards our company objectives, initiatives, what is happening in various departments and to celebrate employee achievements and company milestones.
-We also conduct quarterly employee engagement events to recognize the value of our employees and their contributions.
+We also conduct company calls at least once month to update all employees on progress towards our company objectives, initiatives, what is happening in various departments, customer feedback and to celebrate employee achievements and company milestones.
+In addition, we conduct regular employee engagement events to recognize the value of our employees and their contributions.